NeuroScape

 The complete NeuroScape flow

-The final design focused on a seamless, intuitive user journey for both patients and caregivers — simplifying complex rehab tasks into manageable, engaging steps.
+The final high-fidelity design focused on a seamless, intuitive journey for both patients and caregivers — simplifying complex rehab tasks into manageable, engaging steps that fit into daily life.

 What this project taught me

+1. Research your field deeply.
 Having in-depth knowledge of cognitive rehabilitation let me frame interview questions that resonated with users.
-It ensured I wasn't approaching the design from a place of ignorance — the field context shaped every decision.
+The field context shaped every design decision.

-At times I found myself envisioning high-fidelity designs before starting the process.
-It required a conscious effort to stay low-fidelity early — embracing roughness to explore broader ideas before committing to any direction.
+2. Resist the pull toward polish.
+It required conscious effort to stay low-fidelity early — embracing roughness to explore broader ideas before committing to any direction.

+3. Ideate in many dimensions.
 Crazy 8s, mood boards, and mind mapping in combination produced richer outcomes than any single method alone.
-The connections between ideas — surfaced through mind mapping — informed design decisions I wouldn't have reached otherwise.